NicolasIRAGNE/gitingest/overview.md

 Generating summaries for each file can be a very expensive operation, and can be counter-productive in case of isolated tasks.

+Files should be cached cross-repository, so that the same file present in multiple repositories and branches is only processed once.

 By hosting a SaaS service, we can leverage the cache of all the users to provide a fast and efficient service.

 ### File selection